Skip Navigation

 For most people, the term “Preventive Care” suggests age appropriate cancer screenings, flu shots and childhood vaccinations.
-What about appropriate regular monitoring of symptoms that prevents the worsening of a chronic illness?
-Or timely interventions that reduce or prevent complications due to a medication or a stressful life event?

 The “Annual Wellness Exam” (aka Annual Physical, Annual check-up, Health Maintenance Visit, Preventive Care Visit, etc.) is perhaps one of the most underutilized benefits in a health plan even though it is available at no out-of-pocket cost to the covered individual (with most federal, state and commercial plans).